Learning quantum Hamiltonians at any temperature in polynomial time: Introduction

 copies of the Gibbs state~\cite[Remark 4.5]{hkt21}.
 However, their work comes with a serious drawback: it is computationally inefficient.
 In particular, they give a stochastic gradient descent algorithm and show that it converges to the true parameters in a small number of iterations, but actually computing an iterate involves evaluating a log-partition function, which is well-known to be computationally hard even for classical systems \cite{montanari2015computational}.

 Prior work has obtained fast algorithms for Hamiltonian learning in limited regimes.
-For example, in a follow up paper, Anshu, Arunachalam, Kuwahara and Soleimanifar~\cite{aaks21commuting} show that when the terms of $H$ commute, then a direct generalization from the classical ``Markov property'' algorithm can learn the parameters efficiently.
-Further, \cite{aaks20} notes that the log-partition function can be efficiently evaluated at high temperature (small $\beta$) because its multivariate Taylor series expansion can be shown to converge rapidly.
+A follow-up paper of Anshu, Arunachalam, Kuwahara and Soleimanifar~\cite{aaks21commuting} shows that when the terms of $H$ commute, then a direct generalization of the classical algorithm learns the parameters efficiently.
+Further, \cite{aaks20} notes that their suggested algorithm can be performed in polynomial time for sufficiently high temperature (small $\beta$), since in this regime the log-partition function can be evaluated, using that its multivariate Taylor series expansion converges rapidly.
 Haah, Kothari, and Tang~\cite{hkt21} later gave an improved algorithm that achieves the sample and time complexity

 respectively, which they prove is tight up to the constant factor in the exponential, even in the classical case.